INSPIRE-MIF/2017.2/GeoJSON/specification.md

 This section describes which common rules have to be applied for this encoding.

 * `GEN-REQ-01`: The character encoding of all data encoding in GeoJSON shall be UTF-8.
-* `GEN-REQ-02`: As per the requirements of the GeoJSON - IETF RFC 7946 specification, the default CRS for any data set delivered in this encoding shall be the World Geodetic System 1984 ([WGS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84)).
+* `GEN-REQ-02`: As per the requirements of the GeoJSON - IETF RFC 7946 specification, the default CRS for any data set delivered in this encoding shall be the World Geodetic System 1984 ([CRS 84] TODO(http://www.opengis.net/def/crs/OGC/1.3/CRS84)), unless there is prior arrangement.

+Note: INSPIRE compliance requires ETRS89, TODO use a model transformation rule instead which "simplifies" ETRS89 to CRS84?
+Can assume equivalence....

+TODO Add a recommendation to include the CRS member if it is not CRS84.

 ## Conformance Classes